doanvalerie/pokemini-website/docs/implementation.md

 `state.should_fight`.
 While the user is on the landing page or collection page, each iteration of our game loop checks whether this variable is set to true.
 If so, `state.state_type` is changed to `STATE_FIGHT_OR_FLEE_PAGE`.
-As a result, the next iteration of the game loop will render the "fight or flee" page, where the user is informed that a nearby Pokémon has been detected.
+As a result, the next iteration of the game loop will render the fight-or-flee page, where the user is informed that a nearby Pokémon has been detected.
 While the user is on this page, the program keeps looping until it gets valid user input from the IR remote.
-In particular, the user should select button 1 to fight or button 2 to flee.
+In particular, the user should select button `1` to fight or button `2` to flee.
 If the user selects to fight, `state.state_type` is assigned `STATE_FIGHT_PAGE`.
 Otherwise, `state.state_type` is set to `STATE_LANDING_PAGE`.
 The next iteration of the game loop will redirect the user to the appropriate page based on their input.

-## Fight mini game
+## Fight mini-game

-When the user selects to fight the Pokémon on the "fight or flee" page, we render the fight page on the OLED.
+When the user selects to fight the Pokémon on the fight-or-flee page, we render the fight page on the OLED.
 The fight page displays bitmap images of hearts to represent the health of the user and the enemy.
 Both the user and the enemy start with four hearts each.
 Below the heart images, we render